gatsbyjs/gatsby/docs/docs/porting-an-html-site-to-gatsby.md

 In the `/static` folder of your new Gatsby project, you can see a `favicon.ico` file, this is the Gatsby favicon!
 All files within `/static` will be served at the root of the app, you can put yours in there and watch it show up in the browser.
 The other image file in this example, `person.png`, should also be moved to the `/static` folder for later use.

-Gatsby negates the need for CSS `<link>` tags for local CSS.
+Gatsby's bundling system negates the need for manual CSS `<link>` tags for local CSS.
 Within the `/src/pages/index.js` file, before the page component is defined, you can add a line for importing each CSS file.
 Gatsby will then efficiently deliver the CSS with your site.

 Create a folder at `/src/styles` in the Gatsby project.
-All the css files for the project can be moved into this new folder.
-Add an import line for each css file to the Gatsby home page:
+All the CSS files for the project can be moved into this new folder.
+Add an `import` line for each CSS file to the Gatsby home page:

 ```jsx:title=/gatsby-site/src/pages/index.js
 import React from "react"